Howard Wegley

 ‘Grand Forks Herald’, Grand Forks, North Dakota.
 10 June 1909

-The accused was tried three times before justices of the peace and each time found not guilty, and then was indicted by the grand jury, on which indictment he was just found not guilty.
+The accused was tried three times before justices of the peace, and each time, he was found not guilty.
+He was then indicted by the grand jury, on which indictment he was just found not guilty.

 The outcome of the case convinces Wegley’s friends that the case was only a piece of spite work on the part of those opposed to Mayor Wegley to throw suspicion on the sincerity of his administration.